ryandens/javaagent-gradle-plugin/README.md

 with bytecode manipulation.

 This integration can be used by applying the `javaagent-otel` plugin, specifying the OTel distribution you would like to extend and the libraries or projects you would like to extend it with.
-In addition, users may often want to also register the appropriate `com.ryandens.javaagent-*` plugin for their preferred distribution or execution method.
-A full example is provided in [example-projects/](./example-projects/ but the following snippet summarizes
+In addition, this plugin also applies the [JavaagentBasePlugin](./plugin/src/main/kotlin/com/ryandens/javaagent/JavaagentBasePlugin.kt) and registers the outputted extended OpenTelemetry agent as a project dependency with the `javaagent` configuration.
+This does effectively nothing on its own, but allows for seamless integration with plugins that leverage the `javaagent` configuration (such as `javaagent-application` and `javaagent-jib`) so that the extended OpenTelemetry agent is configured is included in the desired application distribution or execution method.

 ```kotlin